MonetCarriere/Nginx-Docker-Project/README.md

 But we don’t want that.

-What we WANT is ONE way to access the app.
+What we want is ONE way to access the app.

 And that _one way_ is going to be though Nginx.